defold/doc/docs/en/manuals/unity.md

 Defold is a completely free, truly cross-platform 3D game engine with an Editor for Windows, Linux, and macOS.
 The full source code is available on [Github](https://github.com/defold/defold/).

 Defold is focused on performance, even on low-end devices.
-It uses a small, explicit component model where many gameplay interactions are handled through code and message passing.
+It uses a small component model where many gameplay interactions are handled through code and message passing.

 Defold is much smaller than Unity.
 Engine size with empty project is between 1-3 MB on all platforms.
 You can strip out additional parts of the engine, and move some game content into [Live Update](/manuals/live-update) to download separately later.
 A size comparison and other reasons to choose Defold are described on the [Why Defold webpage](https://defold.com/why/).